The Simulation Summit™

-Simulation Summits™ are round-table, Socratic Dialogues, focused on bringing a diversity of voices into the conversation.
+Simulation Summits™ are roundtable Socratic Dialogues focused on bringing a diversity of voices into the climate justice conversation.
 Socratic Dialogues, as described in the Fred Friendly Seminar program, are role-playing exercises, proven to help participants “put aside talking points and rhetorical speeches,” allowing them to “reveal the complexity of issues with greater depth, and drama, than a standard debate would ever expose.”
 This powerful model was successfully tested for use in a climate justice context at The Three Degrees Conference on Climate Change and Human Rights in May of 2009.
 Summit host communities are selected based upon the urgency of the threats they face and their interest in participating.
-Three Degrees (3D) will work with communities in the Andes region, the Arctic, and Hawai‘i to host its first three summits.

 Although Simulation Summits are localized to focus on specific, impacted communities, their results could have great value to all climate impacted regions.
-In order to make Summit research, analyses, and recommendations available to all interested parties, 3D will create an interactive web portal to host this information.
-The portal will take advantage of web 2.0 technologies, providing practical social networking, sharing, and collaboration tools for seminar contributors and host community participants.
-It will integrate new, real-time translation technologies to connect participants from various host communities to each other, empowering them to learn, share, and collaborate across state and regional lines.
-It will offer case-study-style information, resources, online simulations, and models to benefit the public, members of other impacted communities around the world, and other NGOs and multilateral organizations such as the UN and the World Bank.
-Finally, the portal will be a place to share interactive film and web content generated through seminars and Summits, leveraging the power of the web to showcase multi-media products, host community stories and lessons-learned, and demonstrate the powerful results of the Simulation Summit™ process.
+In order to make Summit research, analyses, and recommendations available to all interested parties, Three Degrees Warmer is investigating building interactive web platforms to host this information and connect participants from various host communities to each other, empowering them to learn, share, and collaborate across state and regional lines.
+These sites will offer case-study-style information, resources, online simulations, and models to benefit the public, members of other impacted communities around the world, and other NGOs and multilateral organizations such as the UN and the World Bank.
+Finally, the platform will be a place to share interactive film and web content generated through seminars and Summits, leveraging the power of the web to showcase multi-media products, host community stories and lessons-learned, and demonstrate the powerful results of the Simulation Summit™ process.

 Read about our Latest Seminar: The Power of Scenario Thinking for Climate Adaptation (hosted in Seattle and Friday Harbor, Washington, September 7–10, 2011) here.